11 Best Practices for Your Facebook Cover Image

 Take a look at these cover photos.
 Which one looks more aesthetically pleasing?

 Doesn't the right-aligned cover photo look better?
-The biggest design elements (the profile picture, the text, and the beer) are evenly spaced.
-In the Samsung cover photo, your attention goes immediately to the left side of the page, completely missing the name of the product on the upper right side.
+The biggest design elements (the profile picture, the text, and the Statue of Liberty) are evenly spaced.
+In Samsung's old cover photo, your attention goes immediately to the left side of the page, completely missing the name of the product on the upper-right side.

 Not only is adding balance a crucial element of design, but it also allows for your cover photos to be more visually effective on mobile.
 Which brings me to my next point ...